-Students should have prior knowledge of line graphs and broken-line graphs from Grade 4.
-Conducting surveys and recording data in line graphs should have been taught prior to this lesson.
+Students should have prior knowledge of graphing from grade 5.
+Conducting surveys, recording data in line graphs should have been taught prior to this lesson.
 This lesson's main focus is reading, interpreting data, and drawing conclusions from graphs.
-It also includes, correctly labelling, using proper scales, and choosing titles for specific types of graphs.

-To introduce how to properly read and interpret data from a line graph.
-Show students the video "Introducing Distant Time Graphs."
-Log in to your Teacher Console > Toolkit.
-Type line graphs into your search bar.
+To introduce how to properly read and interpret data from a line graph, show students the video "Introducing Distant Time Graphs."

+Log in to your

+Teacher Console > Toolkit.

+Type line graphs into your Search bar.
 Click Presentations tab on the left side.
 Choose "Introducing Distant Time Graphs."
-This video will introduce students to a line graph and how to set up vertical and horizontal axes with a proper scale.
+This video will introduce students to a line graph and how to set up a vertical and horizontal axis with a proper scale.
 Pause during the video to discuss what is being shown on the line graph.

-Ask students

-- Why do we use this scale for time?

-- Is there another range we could use?

-- Where is the highest point on the graph?

-- Why do you think they chose this measurement?

-- Tell a story about how this data could have been collected?
+Ask students, Why do we use this scale for time?
+Is there another range we could use?
+Where is the highest point on the graph?
+Why do you think they chose this measurement?
+Tell a story about how this data could have been collected.